 Can You Overdose on Meth?

-Overdosing on meth is possible and depends on the amount of drug taken and the person’s medical and drug use history.
-Of the symptoms listed above, overdose is the most lethal risk of using the drug.
+Overdosing on meth is possible and depends on the amount of drug used and the person’s medical and drug use history.
+Overdose is the most lethal risk of using meth.

 Acute overdose is when a person experiences signs of overdose shortly after taking meth.
-Chronic overdose is long-term and is attributed to the long-term side effects that one who regularly takes meth will experience.
+Chronic overdose is attributed to the long-term side effects experienced by someone who regularly takes meth, and occurs over a longer time than acute overdose.

 Can Meth Kill You?

 Overdose on meth can be extremely dangerous and even deadly.
 When someone overdoses on meth, they require immediate medical attention.
 The most common effect of meth overdose which leads to death is uncontrolled heatstroke, which can cause organ failure without immediate medical intervention.
-Therefore, it is very important to be cautious when using meth as meth can potentially kill you.
+Therefore, it is very important to be cautious when using this drug as meth overdose can be fatal.

 Meth Overdose Symptoms